DXOB

-91.3 Radyo Positibo (DXNA 91.3 MHz) is an FM station owned and operated by M.I.T.
-Radio Television Network.
-Its studios and transmitter are located at Magsaysay Ave., Brgy.
+91.3 Radyo Positibo (DXOB 91.3 MHz) is an FM station owned and operated by Malindang Broadcasting Network Corporation.
+Its studios and transmitter are located along Magsaysay Ave., Brgy.
 Lower Loboc, Oroquieta.

+The station was formerly known as Radio One until 2020, when it was rebranded as Radyo Positibo.
+In 2023, Malindang Broadcasting Network Corporation acquired the station from the M.I.T.
+Radio Television Network and changed its call letters to DXOB.